Jeffrey Pollack: WSOP Changes

 On January 13, 2006 he was promoted to Commissioner of the WSOP.
 One of his first actions as the commissioner was to work towards avoiding the criticism of the ToC.
 Pollack started meeting with a group of professional poker players in a monthly council.
-While the council did not have formal decision-making authority, Pollack stated in 2009 that "we haven’t made a meaningful decision about event schedules, structures, rules, et cetera, since 2006 without the input of the Players Advisory Council."
+While the council did not have formal decision-making authority, Pollack stated in 2009 that "we haven't made a meaningful decision about event schedules, structures, rules, et cetera, since 2006 without the input of the Players Advisory Council."

 Pollack believed that the success of the WSOP was not determined based upon the number of participants every year, but rather upon the players' experiences.
 For example, in 2007 the WSOP flattened its award structure.
 The cash awards were distributed more evenly so that people who went out earlier earned more money, while those who made it to the final table won less.

 In an effort to reduce complaints about marked cards, the WSOP entered into a partnership with United States Playing Card Company (USPC).
 USPC introduced a new "Poker Peek" cards as the official card of the WSOP.
 New decks were introduced every day at every table.
 In 2006, Copag provided playing cards that became creased as the events endured, resulting in cards that were essentially marked.

 The training of WSOP dealers had also been criticized in past tournaments.
 In an effort to forestall this criticism, the WSOP began intensive training for dealers as early as March 2007 for over 300 dealers.
 The training included staff and supervisory training.
 Part of the reason for this additional training was to prevent a repeat of the "extra chips" that materialized during 2006's main event.
 During the 2006 main event, the tournament finished with more chips than normal chip upgrading would have led to.
 Another effort to reduce that risk was the introduction of special chips exclusively for the main event.

 In 2008, Pollack revised the tournament's schedule and introduced a four-month break after the finalists had been determined in July.
 The hiatus was intended to help build suspense and allow the finalists to promote themselves as "poker ambassadors" before play resumed in November.
 The final two days of play were edited down to a two-hour show and broadcast on ESPN.
-The resulting finalists were given the nickname "The November Nine."
+The resulting finalists were given the nickname "The November Nine".

 Pollack also led the tournament's international expansion with WSOP Europe.
 The first tournament was held in London and hosted by London Clubs International at three casinos: the Fifty, Leicester Square and the Sportsman.
 Pollack insisted, "The World Series of Poker Europe will have a unique identity, style and flair, but will remain true to the 38-year tradition and heritage of the WSOP."
-The WSOPE remained in England from 2007–2010, was hosted in France from 2010-2013 and is expected to be hosted in Berlin in 2015.
+The WSOPE remained in England from 2007 to 2010, was hosted in France from 2010 to 2013 and is expected to be hosted in Berlin in 2015.